thingsboard/data-converters/README.md

 # Introduction

 This library is designed to simplify process of the integration setup for popular IoT devices.
 ThingsBoard Team is maintaining the library and welcomes outside contributions from community.

+The contents of the library are periodically synchronized with running ThingsBoard instances.
+Any changes made to the main branch will be propagated to these instances within 24 hours.

 # Library Structure

-Library of ThingsBoard Data Converters grouped by Vendor and integration type.
+The library consists of ThingsBoard Data Converters, organized by Vendor and Integration type.

-The library structure are as follows:
+The structure is as follows:

 ```
 └── VENDORS